 A Journey Through the History of Cat Depictions

-Items were collected from the following institutions: The Metropolitan Museum of Art, The Philadelphia Museum of Art, The Thyssen-Bornemisza National Museum, The Cleveland Museum of Art, and the National Museum of Korea
+Items were collected from the following institutions: The Metropolitan Museum of Art, The Philadelphia Museum of Art, The Thyssen-Bornemisza National Museum, The Smithsonian Institution, The Cleveland Museum of Art, and the National Museum of Korea

 Subject: Library of Congress: Subject Headings- to facilitate the uniform access and retrieval of items in a collection.

 Spatial Coverage (Place): The Getty: Getty Thesaurus of Geographic Names - to consistently define a place of origin and geographic information.

 Creator: The Getty: Union List of Artist Names - to link an authoritative database to the name of the artist.

 Dublin Core Elements:

 Identifier: The accession number provided by the specific museum’s collection.